nanshe-org/docker_nanshe/README.md

 ## Manual

 If one wishes to develop this repo, building will need to be performed manually.
 This container can be built simply by `cd`ing into the repo and using `docker build -t <NAME> .` where `<NAME>` is the name tagged to the image built.
 More information about building can be found in Docker's documentation ( <https://docs.docker.com/reference/builder> ).
 Please consider opening a pull request for changes that you make.

+# Testing

+Only releases of `nanshe` are installed in this repo.
+As `nanshe` is only released if it passes a build and is actively tested in this exact same environment, no further testing is performed.